Skip to main content

 • Update a customer in Stripe

-• Create a charge in Stripe
+• Update a charge in Stripe

 Additional Resources